denis-onder/google-calendar-api/OUTLINE.md

 **Requirements:**
-- Allow users to log in using Google OAuth
+- Allow users to log in using their Google account
 - Pull Google Calendar events from the user
 - Render the events in the form of a list